-Por more than a decade, you have helped us analyze the complex genetics that regulate conformation, behavior and most importantly those complicated diseases that afflict both our dogs and ourselves during later life e.g. cancer, IBD or Addison's disease.
-We are pleased to announce, as a thank-you gift for your help, the completion of a genetic test for Improper Coat (IC).
+For more than a decade, you have helped us analyze the complex genetics that regulate conformation, behavior and most importantly those complicated diseases that afflict both our dogs and ourselves during later life e.g. cancer, IBD or Addison's disease.
+We are pleased to announce, as a thank-you gift for your Thank You